Talent-Index/Certificate-Issuance-System/README.md

 # AvaCertify - Certificate Issuance System
-# AvaCertify - Certificate Issuance System

-A decentralized certificate issuance and verification system built on Avalanche blockchain using Foundry framework.
-This system provides secure, tamper-proof, and verifiable digital credentials through smart contracts and a modern web interface.
 A decentralized certificate issuance and verification system built on Avalanche blockchain using Foundry framework.
 This system provides secure, tamper-proof, and verifiable digital credentials through smart contracts and a modern web interface.

 ## 🎥 Project Demo and Pitch